Sitecore/sitecore-marketplace-sdk/packages/client/README.md

-# SITECORE MARKETPLACE CLIENT SDK
+# Sitecore Marketplace SDK - `client` package

-The Marketplace Client SDK provides a secure, bidirectional communication between a client application (running inside an iframe) and the host application.
-Inspired by React Query, the SDK implements a query/mutation API where:
+The `client` package provides secure, bidirectional communication between a Marketplace application (the client) and Sitecore (the host).
+It loads the Marketplace app in Sitecore inside a sandboxed [iframe](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/iframe).
+The iframe and its parent window securely communicate using the web browser's [PostMessage API](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage).

+This package lets you make queries and perform mutations:
-- **Queries** support one-off data requests as well as subscriptions for live updates.
+- Queries support one-off data requests and subscriptions for live updates.
-- **Mutations** trigger state changes or HTTP requests on the host side (with user tokens attached by the Host SDK).
+- Mutations trigger state changes or HTTP requests in Sitecore.
+  > [!TIP]
+  > Inspired by React Query, the query/mutation API manages internal state, loading status, and error handling.

+The `client` package is required for all Marketplace apps.

+## Prerequisites
+- Node.js 16 or later.
+Check your installed version by using the node --version command.
+- npm 10 or later.
+Check your installed version by using the npm --version command.
+- Access to the Sitecore Cloud Portal.

 ## Installation